The latest news from the Wales Cymru branch

 Engaging with our student members

-Rebecca Nelson, an executive member of the CIPFA Cymru-Wales branch.
+– Rebecca Nelson, Vice-President of the CIPFA Cymru-Wales branch.